Reading-eScience-Centre/edal-java/docs/ncwms/06-development.md

 ## Defining new style templates {#styles}

 To create a new style for plotting, you will need to create an SLD template.
-The documentation for SLD can be found in the root directory of the source code, and is named "ncWMS-sld_specification".
+The specification for EDAL-specific SLD documents can be found in [the appendix](../appendices/sld_spec.md).
 Within this template, you may use the following placeholders:

 * $layerName
 * $paletteName